-In order to use the visual assessment method successfully, it is important you can easily convert pasture length to a DM equivalent.
+To use the visual assessment method successfully, it is important to convert pasture length to a DM equivalent.
 That conversion varies with the seasons.

 Conversion of length to DM for an average ryegrass-clover pasture in different seasons is illustrated in Fig. 1.1.